millengustavo/time-series-forecasting/hyndman-forecast-book/hyndman-forecast-book.md

 ## Lagged predictors
 Sometimes, the impact of a predictor which is included in a regression model will not be simple and immediate.
 In these situations, we need to allow for lagged effects of the predictor.

 # 10. Forecasting hierarchical or grouped time series
+Time series can often be naturally disaggregated by various attributes of interest.
+These categories are nested within the larger group categories, and so the collection of time series follow a hierarchical aggregation structure -> "hierarchical time series"

+Often arise due to geographic divisions

+Challenge: require forecasts that are *coherent* across the aggregation structure

 # 11. Advanced forecasting methods
 # 12. Some practical forecasting issues